raviprassand/AI-Powered-eHealth-Appointment-Scheduling-Agent/README.md

 # AI-Powered eHealth Appointment Scheduling Agent

-An end-to-end eHealth platform that helps patients book and manage appointments with family doctors and specialists.
+An end-to-end eHealth platform that enables patients to interact using natural language to book appointments, retrieve medical records, and receive intelligent responses.

-The system uses a modular **FastAPI backend** and a **React frontend**, with integrations to a relational database and notification tables for portal alerts.
+The system combines a modular **FastAPI backend** with a **React frontend**, enhanced with **LLM-based intent understanding** and **RAG-based patient context retrieval**.

 ---